-Here is some background on how the logo was developed and what it means.
+Here is some background on how the logo was

 The six spokes represent the inner direction and path of our Vocational Service, through the representation of our membership via the classification system.
 Similarly, these same spokes represent an outward distribution path of Rotary's ideals of service and the Four Way Test… going out toward the community, vocations and businesses that our members represent.